Capstone-Project-Tani-Care/TaniCareApp/README.md

 # **TANICARE MOBILE DEVELOPMENT**

 ## 🌱 **Project Overview**
 Welcome to **Tanicare**, an innovative mobile application developed to help farmers diagnose plant diseases using cutting-edge machine learning technology.
-This project is our final submission for **Bangkit Academy 2024**, and it’s aimed at boosting agricultural productivity by making plant disease diagnosis faster, easier, and more reliable.
+This project is our final submission for **Bangkit Academy 2024 Batch 2**, and it’s aimed at boosting agricultural productivity by making plant disease diagnosis faster, easier, and more reliable.

 ---